 You’re in Good Hands with Mid-Kansas OMS

 Impacted canines can prevent you from having a healthy, functional bite.
 Fortunately, the correct treatment can bring your teeth into their rightful position.
-We are pleased to provide treatment for patients of all ages in the Wichita, KS area.
+We are pleased to provide treatment for patients of all ages.

 To schedule a consultation, contact our oral surgery practice at (316) 722-0800.